Roll of Honour Introduction

 To be eligible for the Roll of Honour, an individual must:

-- have died during service as a member the Australian Defence Force, or as a result of that service; and
+- have died during service as a member of the Australian armed forces or the Australian Defence Force, or as a result of that service; and

-- have died between the defined start and end dates of that warlike service; and, for conflicts commencing with Afghanistan (2001- ) and onwards, died within two years of returning to Australia from that service.
+- have died between the defined start and end dates of that service; or died within two years of returning to Australia from that service.

 Australians who died during these periods of conflict but were not serving with Australian armed forces may be included in the Commemorative Roll.